ahwnz/kompat/README.md

 ## Kotlin Compatibility Project (Kompat)

-Kompat is a collection of small libraries that provide 'Kompatability' for Java Libraries.
+Kompat is a collection of small libraries that provide 'Kompatibility' for Java Libraries.

 ## Current Kompat Libraries